Revisions approved Section 4.1

 The request must include minutes from the formal synchronous meeting of the student's advisory committee and must include rationale for the transfer.

 4.5.
-PROJECT AND THESIS REQUIREMENTS
+THESIS AND DISSERTATION REQUIREMENTS

 Format guidelines and templates can be found on the Grad Hub - Thesis Roadmap.